[donny@scyber ~]$ cat ./blog/enterprise-devsecops-automation.md

 if grep -E '^(frontend|web|client|ui)/' changed_files.txt; then

-echo "frontend_scan=true" >> $GITHUB_OUTPUT
+echo "frontend_scan=true" >> "$GITHUB_OUTPUT"

 fi